 In other words, internet security is a subset of cyber security because a cyber threat does not necessarily involve the Internet, and, cyber-security is a subset of information security which is just the security of any system or digital data excluding all other forms of data.

 Regardless of what everyone thinks about the scope and meaning of cyber-security, we can all agree that it's about information security and the field appears to be growing and evolving very fast.
-Forbes recently listed the top national cyber security salary at $380,000, and it appears that there is a serious shortage of qualified chief information security officers which will get worse in the coming year.
+Forbes recently listed the top national cyber security salary at $380,000, and it appears that there is a serious shortage of qualified information security experts which will get worse in the coming year.

 Identity Management Institute certified members are at the forefront of digital identity and access management for protecting systems and data.